ninjah187/ngx-mvu/README.md

 ## Angular Model-View-Update architectural pattern

-Angular MVU is architectural pattern that is useful for building complex, efficient and reactive components and applications in Angular 2+.
+Angular MVU represents an architectural pattern tailored for the development of sophisticated, efficient, and reactive components and applications within the Angular 2+ framework.

-The ideas come from [the Elm architecture](https://guide.elm-lang.org/architecture/).
-Angular MVU applies Elm architecture concepts to Angular framework.
+Rooted in the foundational principles of [the Elm architecture](https://guide.elm-lang.org/architecture/), Angular MVU seamlessly integrates these concepts into the Angular framework, bringing forth a harmonious fusion of Elm's proven architectural philosophy and the robust capabilities of Angular.

 ## Core concepts

+Let's see how easily we can build component using core concepts of Angular MVU.

 ### Model